Orbital Sciences cargo ship arrives at space station

 The capsule is loaded with 3,221 pounds (1,461 kg) of food, equipment, science experiments and supplies for the station, including computers and replacement parts for NASA's spacesuits.

 Several commercial payloads also are aboard the Cygnus freighter, including a "CubeSat" launcher owned by Houston-based NanoRacks.
-CubeSats are 4-inch-sided (10 cm), standardized, relatively inexpensive spacecraft.
+CubeSats are 4-inch-sided, standardized, relatively inexpensive spacecraft.
 They produce their own power, transmit signals and are used for a variety of scientific purposes.
 Individual CubeSats can be configured to fly together.

 The launcher will be operated from Japan's Kibo module, which includes a small airlock, robotic arm and external platform.
 The Japan Aerospace and Exploration Agency already operates a similar CubeSat launcher.